 The map collection consists of maps from all parts of the globe, with topographic and thematic maps dating from medieval times to the present day.
 In addition to maps and atlases, the Rare Books and Manuscripts Reading Room holds a comprehensive collection of journals, immediately accessible to readers on the bookshelves, with subject matter concentrating on maps and cartography.
-Mapping produced by overseas national surveys worldwide can be consulted, ranging from commonly available Western European and North American output to more recently accessible Eastern European material.
+Mapping produced by overseas national surveys worldwide can be consulted, ranging from commonly available European and North American output to more recently accessible Soviet-produced material.

 As a library of legal deposit, the Bodleian assumes not only a university-wide role, but also a national and international one as a result of the wealth of its holdings.
 Deposit of Ordnance Survey material has resulted in an almost complete collection of OS mapping being held in the Library--Ordnance Survey itself was bombed in the Second World War, so their own collection is far from complete.
+Current digital OS mapping is updated annually for the whole of Great Britain and can be viewed on a dedicated terminal in the reading room.

 Some other notable holdings are the Todhunter Allen collection; portolan charts; numerous (primarily English) estate plans, for example the Laxton Map of 1635; the Agas Map of Oxford (1578), and Hamond’s map of Cambridge (1592).